 Dee Galloway, aka “Sagacious Joy” is a poet blessed to have had many of her poetic dreams come true – sometimes all at the same time!

-Not incidentally, I am also a vocalist, and usually combine singing with my poetry presentations.
-I am a member of Southern Journey, a folk ensemble that explores the the multi-ethnic roots of the body of American folk music collected by musicologist Alan Lomax.
+Not incidentally, I’m also a vocalist, and usually combine singing with my poetry.
+I perform with Southern Journey, a folk ensemble that explores the the multi-ethnic roots of American folk music collected by musicologist Alan Lomax.
 I also sing with The Denver Chorale, a fresh new community chorus in the Denver area.
 I have been known to combine poetry with singing, whenever possible.